Visit Australia's Best Natural Sites

 Located in North Queensland, the Undara lava tubes date back 190,000 years and are the longest on the planet.
 Fortunately, the Undara Volcanic National Park allows guided exploration of the natural wonder to the public.
 While the lava tubes are the biggest landmark of the national park, the protected area also offers plenty of above-ground access to woodlands and wildlife.
 Take advantage of your trip by exploring the site via the park’s many walking trails.

-Uluru — or Ayers Rock — is a staple landmark of Australia travel, especially in the Northern Territory.
-The sacred sandstone rock formation towers nearly 3,000 feet above sea level and is made more visually prominent at sunrise and sunset by its deep red coloring.
-While visitors are no longer permitted to climb the rock, there are walking trails, tours, and guided activities available to get you close to the formation in Uluru-Kata Tjuta National Park.
+Uluru — or Ayers Rock — is a staple landmark attraction for travelers to Australia, especially in the Northern Territory.
+The sacred sandstone rock formation towers nearly 3,000 feet above sea level and is more visually prominent at sunrise and sunset by its deep red coloring.
+While visitors are no longer permitted to climb the rock, Uluru-Kata Tjuta National Park offers walking trails, tours, and guided activities permitting you to get close to the formation.

 4. Lake Hillier